-- (i) Calculate the ionisation energy in eV and in joules - (ii) Calculate the energy and wavelength of the photon emitted when the mercury atom's energy changes from E6 to E2. (iii) Determine which energy levels in the mercury atom are involved in the emission of a line whose wavelength is 546nm.
-2. The figure below shows some of the energy levels of a neon atom.
+- (i) Calculate the energy and wavelength of the photon emitted when the mercury atom's energy changes from E_6 to E_2 . - (ii) Determine which energy levels in the mercury atom are involved in the emission of a line whose wavelength is 546nm. - 2.
+The figure below shows some of the energy levels of a neon atom.
 In what region of the electromagnetic spectrum does the radiation emit in the transition E_3 to E_2 lie?